riyadhctg/How-to-Likert-Scale-Data/README.md

 **SPSS steps: Getting Stacked bar:**
 - Graphs > Graph Builder (drag it)
+- *We can probably play with few variations and generate few graphs based on the need*
+- For example
-- For x-axis > it should be the factor - drag one of the factors - this depends on how we want to visualize
+ - For x-axis > we can drag one of the factors
-- For Stack > set color > drag another factor, again it depends on how we want to visualize
+ - For Stack > set color > we can drag the dependent variable (i.e, likert scale data / labels)
-- For element properties > variable statistics > we can select percentage or count (or other option as appropriate) *We can probably play with few variations and generate few graphs based on the need*
+ - For element properties > variable statistics > we can select percentage or count (or other option as appropriate)

 &nbsp;
 ### Chi square: